-Alexis studied music and literature at University of Edinburgh before postgraduate training at the Royal College of Music, Guildhall School, and Goldsmiths, University of London.
+Alexis studied music and literature at the University of Edinburgh before postgraduate training at the Royal College of Music, Guildhall School, and Goldsmiths, University of London.

 He has composed music for over forty short films and five feature films, in addition to commercials, idents, and games.

 Alexis has worked at the most prestigious film and recording studios in the world, including Shepperton, Pinewood, Abbey Road, Air Lyndhurst, Angel, RAK, and Maida Vale.
 His compositions have been broadcast on BBC Radio 3, Channel 4, TCM and at major film festivals throughout the world, including Cannes, London and Edinburgh.

 His collaboration with the Northumbria-based poet Katrina Porteous debuted at Dartington International Summer School & Festival in 2018, and he also works regularly with the London-based poets Mick Delap and Gloria Sanders.
 In 2021, his collaboration with Gloria Sanders, Epistles from Gaia, was longlisted for the Pallette Poetry prize.